SovereignShop/plexus/README.md

 ![Hull Example](https://github.com/SovereignShop/plexus/blob/main/resources/images/hull-example.png)

-i.e. it pops the previous two segments off, hulls them, then pushes the result back onto the stack.
-You can specify the parameter `n-segments` if you'd like to hull between several segments.

 ## Lofts

 You can loft between a sequence of isomorphic cross-sections with `loft`.
 Edges are constructed between corresponding vertices of each cross-section.

 ``` clojure
 (-> (extrude